 1. On campus branch or format collections:

-There are duplications of significant publications and serials in the Main Library’s main stacks and selected branch libraries such as the Business Library.
+There are duplications of significant publications and serials in the Main Library’s main stacks, at the Business Library, and at the Library's off-site storage facility.
 Closures of branch libraries such as the Biomedical Physical Sciences Library, Engineering Library, and Math Library have already led to significant consolidation of collections, and as space becomes increasingly scarce, this trend will likely continue.

 The Libraries participate in a Selective Housing Agreement by which they house DMA and USGS maps for the Library of Michigan.
 These maps are housed in MSU's Map Library.
 As a result, this library does not select those item numbers.
 The MSU Libraries also participates in a cooperative collection development agreement with the Library of Michigan concerning microfiche from the Department of Energy.
 MSU maintains the retrospective collection up through 1985, and the Library of Michigan has the fiche from that time forward.